tower9/hostblock/README.md

 ### .htaccess

 .htaccess files allow to deny access to some parts of your site. .htaccess is just a default name of this file, it can be changed with Apache [AccessFileName](http://httpd.apache.org/docs/2.2/mod/core.html#accessfilename) directive.
 Access files are meant to be used for per-directory configuration.
-Containing one or more configuration directives, is placed in directory, and directives apply to that directory, including all subdirectories.
+Access file, containing one or more configuration directives, is placed in directory and directives apply to that directory, including all subdirectories.
 While this file allows to change a lot of configuration directives, HostBlock is currently interested only in "Deny from x.x.x.x", where x.x.x.x is suspicious IP address.
 Directive "Deny from" is self-explanatory, it denys access from specified IP address - Apache will return HTTP code 403 - Forbidden.

 Script finds all lines that start with "Deny from" and checks if this IP address in in blacklist, if it is not in blacklist - line gets removed.
 And the other way around, if blacklisted IP address is not found in access file, then new line "Deny from" is added at the end of file.

+## Contribution

+Source code is available on [GitHub](https://github.com/tower9/hostblock).
+Just fork, edit and submit pull request.
+Please be clear on commit messages.

 ## Features